 top of page

-Storytelling is the work of anti-racism.
-It requires devoting the attention and affection necessary to communicate with openness and reciprocation.
-It is celebrating a culture by recording or documenting what it does, who it serves, and what’s unique about it.
+Good storytelling is the work of anti-racism.
+It entices us to devote attention and affection, to share with openness and reciprocation.
 It is a reckoning of the differences and distinctions among us, a conscientious challenge to bias. â€‹

 Elise Ballard